 In 2021, data breach costs increased significantly from 2020.
 The average cost jumped from $3.86 million in 2020 to $4.24 million in 2021, making it even more valuable to have airtight security for your SaaS business

 Total average data breach cost identified by the IBM Cost of a Data Breach Report 2021

 As identified by the IBM Cost of a Data Breach Report 2021, the largest costs (38%) from a data breach come from lost business.
 This is followed by detection and escalation at 29% of costs

 Breakdown of cybersecurity breach costs by IBM Cost of a Data Breach Report 2021

 Artificial intelligence (AI) has been largely impacting how companies approach security today.
 What artificial intelligence does is help automatically detect and remove potential security threats that come across the business

 With cyber attacks increasing in both volume and complexity, AI assists security teams beat security threats to the punch.
-AI technology uses machine learning and processing to identify threats and reduce response times
+AI technology uses machine learning and processing to identify objects and threats, and reduce response times.

 Implementing AI to help with cybersecurity has financial benefits as well as the obvious benefits of higher security.
 Companies that experience security breaches that use AI to assist with security have an average cost of $2.9 million, nearly half of the overall average cost of security breaches.